 Take part in arthritis research

-Our research has helped to make life-changing breakthroughs and improve the lives of millions of people living with arthritis but there’s still work to do.
 Research participation is critically important for the breakthroughs of the future.
-Find out how to take part in research projects as well as answers to some common questions about research participation.
+Find out below how you could take part in research projects as well as answers to some common questions about research participation.

 Why should I take part?